lichuanlong/aerosolved/doc/Chap4_Cases.md

 `cases/elbow`

 This case contains a two-dimensional square elbow geometry.
 Due to the curvature in the flow, aerosol deposits on the wall.
-The case can be used to quickly test the inertial drift flux modeling.
+The case can be used to quickly test the dispersed inertial drift flux modeling.

 ### Unsteady flow past a square cylinder